Technical writing – what is it and where can I find it?

 Technical writing came a long way since ancient Greek and Roman nautical handbooks, twelfth-century software documentation (sic!) and an early-American technical writer (and a busker) – Benjamin Franklin.
 Its scope has been changing along with the technologies it described.
 But the core assumptions stayed the same: technical writing is still on a holy crusade to transfer knowledge and make people’s lives easier.
 Where do you find technical writing today?
 We could spend days listing different types of technical writing and their examples, so let us focus on the most popular ones.

 What do we do when we run into a technical problem these days?
 We google the solution.
 And it’s usually there.
 We take it for granted, but how did the right information end up there?
 One of the answers is: community.
 We meet people who had exactly the same or a similar problem and learn from their findings.
 But another reason is that technical content itself reaches out to people.
 Companies build whole websites filled with technical writing centered around their products, like this Volvo portal.
 Governments use their official web portals to post information on using tax software, like this.
 Nearly every Internet service has a help section to it, be it Facebook, Google or cooking software.
 This is where technical writing resides, waiting for people in need.
+We encourage you to learn more about our services, such as technical authoring services.

 It may be a laundry machine user guide that you open when things go south.
 It may be a car quick start guide that you should probably read not to blow yourself up.
 Musicians need manuals to see what their brand-new pedal effects can do.
 Graphic designers need user guides to get their heads around powerful graphics software.
 Farmers need them to start using combine harvesters.
 Soldiers need them to master the army equipment.
 Those technical writing examples are all around us.